cube3power/atsd/rule-engine/overrides.md

 The rules are processed from **top to bottom**.
 If the rule's filter matches the given window, the processing stops (subsequent rows are ignored) and the rule's thresholds are checked.
 An alert is triggered if the threshold condition for either `ERROR` or `WARNING` level is satisfied.

-In case no matching rules are found for the given window, the default expression, as specified on the 'Overview' tab, is evaluated.
+In case no matching rules are found for the given window, the default condition, as specified on the 'Overview' tab, is evaluated.

-> Note that the 'Depends On' condition, when enabled on the 'Overview' tab, is checked for both the override rule and the default expression.
+> Note that the 'Depends On' condition, when enabled on the 'Overview' tab, is checked for both the override rule and the default condition.

 ![](images/override-columns.png)